ankane/prophet-ruby/README.md

 m = Prophet.from_json(File.read("model.json"))
 ```

-Uses the same format as Python
+Uses the same format as Python, so models can be saved and loaded in either language

 ## Resources